Attribution of observed changes to causes

 - Implementation of sophisticated statistical techniques to assess the contribution of different forcings to climate change.

-- Changes in the likelihood of high-impact extreme events.
+- Changes in the likelihood and intensity of high-impact extreme events.

-- Influence of uncertainty in temperature records on detection and attribution results.
+- Influence of uncertainty in observations and models on detection and attribution results.

 - Application of optimal fingerprinting to study changes in climatic extremes and impacts of climate change.